camaraproject/Governance/ProjectCharter.md

 In all cases, all and only participants are eligible to vote, with the sole exception of the forced removal of a participant, in which said participant is not eligible to vote.

 Discussion and votes on personnel matters (including but not limited to team participantship and maintainership) are held in private.
-All other discussion and votes are held in public on the Telco Global API Project mailing list.
+All other discussion and votes are held in public on the CAMARA Project mailing list.

 For public discussions, anyone interested is encouraged to participate.
 Formal power to object or vote is limited to participants.

 **Consensus**

-The default decision making mechanism for the Telco Global API Project is [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
+The default decision making mechanism for the CAMARA Project is [lazy consensus](https://couchdb.apache.org/bylaws.html#lazy).
 This means that any decision on technical issues is considered supported by the team as long as nobody objects based on substantiated technical grounds.

 Silence on any consensus decision is implicit agreement and equivalent to explicit agreement.
 Explicit agreement may be stated at will.
-Decisions may, but do not need to be called out and put up for decision on the Telco Global API Project mailing list at any time and by anyone.
+Decisions may, but do not need to be called out and put up for decision on the CAMARA Project mailing list at any time and by anyone.

 Consensus decisions can never override or go against the spirit of an earlier explicit vote.